Europcar english 468x60 book online

 Costs

-The Delta SkyMiles World MasterCard from Capital One comes with a standard $120 primary card annual fee that you will find on most premium cards that offer similar rewards and benefits.
-The card offers a 25,000 SkyMiles welcome bonus which is equivalent to a free flight in North America.
+The Delta SkyMiles® World MasterCard® from Capital One® comes with a standard $120 primary card annual fee that you will find on most premium cards that offer similar rewards and benefits.
+The card offers a welcome bonus of up to 25,000 SkyMiles with your first purchase which is equivalent to a free flight in North America.
 Depending on time, season and availability, the sign up offer could be worth upwards of $500-$600 in equivalent flight costs.
-Supplementary cards are $49 which is roughly the same as many of the card's competitors.
 The interest rate on the card is 19.8% placing it right in the middle of the pack of competitors.
+Please Note: A requirement of this card is a minimum personal income of $60,000 or household income of $100,000.

 Earning